Research in Music, Psychology, and Transformation

 PULSE

-Pulse is a collaborative project and contemporary dance/music piece that explores transformation though visual metaphor and immersive sound.
-It integrated traditional archetypal concepts with modern flair to provided a unique approach to music and dance.
+Pulse is a contemporary dance/music piece that explores transformation though visual metaphor and immersive sound.
 It was featured at 2024 Adelaide Fringe Festival as part of Lee Major’s Rich Mix.

 Choreographer/Performer: Daniela Zambrano.
 Composer/Performer: Vincent Sebastian